 Since then, the games have been held in Orlando, USA in 2016; Toronto, Canada in 2017 and Sydney, Australia in 2018.
 The Dutch edition was originally planned to take place in 2020 but had to be postponed to 2022 because of the pandemic.
 This is the first time the event was hosted in The Netherlands.
 The Invictus Games is an iconic project, not only in meaning but also in numbers with 500 competitors from 20 different countries, participating in 10 different sports.

 Backbone worked with TIG Sports on the F1 Dutch Grand Prix, which returned to the Zandvoort racetrack in 2021 after an absence of 36 years.
 “Following our previous pleasant collaboration on the F1, TIG Sports asked us to take on the Technical and Overlay Design and Technical and Overlay Production for the Invictus Games.
 Obviously, this was a no-brainer for us, and we were more than happy to contribute to this wonderful project”, recalls Remco.
-“The Invictus Games 2020 The Hague is a challenging project for the production team, using locations for multiple purposes, and with limited flexibility in the event.
-This requires a professional and experienced production team.
-This is where Backbone Europe came in; their can-do mindset has helped us before and works perfectly fine with our colleagues at TIG Sports”, says Willem Overdiep, Senior Project Manager at TIG Sports.
+“The Invictus Games 2020 The Hague was a challenging project for the production team, using locations for multiple purposes, and with limited flexibility in the event.
+This requires a professional and experienced production team and that is where Backbone came in; their can-do mindset has helped us before and works perfectly fine with our colleagues at TIG Sports”, says Willem Overdiep, Senior Project Manager at TIG Sports.